webmad1019-1/w5d3/README.md

 - Implement confirmation emails
 - Sit down with your project partner
 - Project and API's showcase
+- Start thinking with your partner the app you will implement in project 2

 # Next - day w5d4

--
+- Continue thinking with your partner the app you will implement in project 2
+- Design and / or find the API you want to use
+- File Upload with and without a CDN

 # Goals

-- Create a full stack app
+- Create a full stack app with your partner
 - Send emails by server side code
 - Update and create new records from the front end